 I do a little arpeggio over the last Am to end it off.

 The chord plucks are done as a unit: the index, middle and ring fingers are locked together and work together.
 You'll need to move from one chord shape to another quite quickly to keep the flow going.
 You can see that I've already got my fingers into the required shapes before they come down on the strings (practice!).
 The thumb handles the bass notes as usual.
 Try and make sure your chord fingers are nicely arched over the strings so that the bass A note can ring through each time.
 It's important that it's there as it becomes part of the chord.

 Enjoy the lesson.
-Click the player below for a mp3 of me playing the melody line over it on my resonator so you can hear how it fits in.
+Below is a mp3 where I play the melody line over it on my resonator so you can hear how it fits in.

 For this 3 part lesson, I will be charging a small fee of US $3.95 for the Printable PDF of the TAB/Notation (all 3 lessons included).
 Click here to order it.

 For this 3 part lesson, I will be charging a small fee of US $4.95 for the Printable PDF of the TAB/Notation (all 3 lessons included).
 Click here to order it.